Orcs Must Die! 2: Plot

-The game takes place a few days after the events of Orcs Must Die!.
+The game takes place some time after the events of Orcs Must Die!.
 The Sorceress is hiding from The Mob when mysteriously, a Rift opens next to her.
 She steps through, and finds herself in the Dwarven Mines, right in front of The War Mage, who now works at the mines.
 She enlists his help in fighting off the Orcs.
 The two discover that more and more rifts are opening in different locations.
 They decide to enter the rift and return to the Dead World.

 It is revealed that the War Mage's master had not died; he was still alive, and had opened a small, weak rift to allow the Sorceress to escape and battle the Mob together.
 After the War Mage and the Sorceress begin to communicate with their master, he explains that he started to open the Rifts again because the world beyond the Rifts could not cope without the magic the Rifts provided.

 After the two have defended the last Rift, the magic fully returned to the world.
 The War Mage's master disappeared and the War Mage states that he and the Sorceress will 'always be out there on the Fortress walls, guarding the Rifts and protecting the world, because they (the Orc Mob) will always be out there'.

 Reception

 Orcs Must Die!
 2 received "favorable" reviews according to the review aggregation website Metacritic.

-The Digital Fix gave it nine out of ten and called it "one [of] the biggest grin inducing PC titles on the market today."
-The Escapist also gave it four-and-a-half stars out of five and said that the game "continues to build on its predecessor which cleverly matched together two different genres into a fun and quirky title, and the addition of co-op dials the enjoyment up a notch."
-Metro UK gave the game a score of eight out of ten and called it "one of the best Tower Defense action hybrids so far, with considerably more depth than the original - even if it still looks like the same game."
+The Digital Fix gave a score nine out of ten, praising the gameplay, graphics and the addition of co-op play.
+The Escapist also gave it four-and-a-half stars out of five and called it a fun and quirky title.
+Metro UK gave the game a score of eight out of ten, giving praise to the gameplay and co-op mode, but criticized its random difficulty level and lack of visual upgrades.

-Sequel
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Orcs Must Die!
+2 for "Strategy/Simulation Game of the Year".

+Sequels

-On April 11, 2014, Robot Entertainment announced a third installment of the franchise called Orcs Must Die!
-Unchained.
-According to Robot Entertainment, the game is a multiplayer-only free-to-play game, able to support up to 5v5 battles between two factions (The Order and The Unchained), and released in 2016.
+A third installment of the franchise called Orcs Must Die!
+Unchained was released in 2017 for Windows and PlayStation 4.
+The game is a multiplayer-only free-to-play game, able to support up to 5v5 battles between two factions (The Order and The Unchained).

-On July 14, 2020, Robot Entertainment released a direct sequel to Orcs Must Die!
+A direct sequel to Orcs Must Die!
 2, Orcs Must Die!
-3, which was released as a timed exclusive to Stadia.
-The sequel was released on other platforms on July 23, 2021 on Steam, Xbox and PlayStation.
+3, was released initially for Stadia on July 14, 2020.
+It was later released on other platforms in 2021 for Steam, Xbox One, Xbox Series X/S and PlayStation 4, and for PlayStation 5 in 2022.